ChoLong02/Project_Python_InstagramMacro/README.md

 ## :speech_balloon:How to use?

-Prepare your Instagram ID and password.
+    Give examples Prepare your Instagram ID and password.
   1.
 Download the same version of the [chrome driver](https://chromedriver.chromium.org/downloads) as your Chrome browser.
   2.